hartogss/cxx-langstat/README.md

 Currently the matchers for this analysis grow exponentially with the maximum loop depth to look for, which is not (yet) a problem since depths >5 are rare.
 Still, switching to a dominator tree-based approach might be favorable.
 #### Loop Kind Analysis (LKA)
 Computes statistics on usage `for`, `while`, `do-while` and range-based `for` loops in C++.
 Especially interesting to use to see the adoption of range-based `for` since C++11.
-#### Move Semantics Analysis (MSA)
-Computes how often the 4 main kinds of function parameters are used: pass-by value, non-const lvalue reference, const lvalue reference and rvalue reference.
-Likely to be renamed later, because need MSA for an analysis that really analyzes the prevalence of move semantics.
 #### Template Parameter Analysis(TPA)
 Counts each kind of template (class, function, variable, alias), how many were variadic/use parameter packs and outputs counts on what kind of template parameters were used (non-tupe template parameters, type template parameters and template template parameters).
 #### Template instantiation Analysis (TIA)